 HempTrade will be glued to HempToday to create a “media-to-market” bouquet of services in support of buyers and sellers.
 Those services include custom content generation, social media support, website builds and print editions of HempToday at key hemp events – all of which be leveraged to benefit HempTrade participants.

-MPR Studio, another affiliate in the HempToday group, created the web platform based on woo commerce technology.
+MPR Studio, another affiliate in the HempToday group, created the web platform with WordPress and WooCommerce.